 5) All Done!

-IMPORTANT: To better understand how to use preFlect to tag photos and retrieve event information, we recommend that you perform a few tests by flecting some test photographs, then Analyzing the photograph to retrieve the captured event information.
+IMPORTANT: To better understand how to use preFlect to tag photos and retrieve event information, we recommend that you perform a few tests by flecting some test photographs, using the Manage Events feature to publish the event, then using the Analyze Photo feature to analyze the flected photograph and retrieve the published event information.

-Use the events button to manage photographic events that you have captured on your device.
-For more information, refer to Events.
+Use the Manage Events button to manage photographic events that you have captured on your device.
+For more information, refer to Managing Events.

 Allows you to specify preferences for the app.
 For more information, refer to Preferences.